 Former Smokers and Cancer Risk

 Smoking any amount can cause damage that can lead to health problems.
-When you quit smoking, this is a great achievement.
-By quitting, you are lowering your risk of smoking-related illnesses.
+Quitting smoking is a great achievement.
+By quitting, you lower your risk of smoking-related illnesses.
 Quitting smoking has health benefits that start right away and can continue over many years.
 This is true even for people who already have a smoking-related disease.

 What is my risk of getting lung cancer?

-The risk of getting lung cancer is a lot higher for people who smoke than people who do not smoke.
+The risk of getting lung cancer is a lot higher for people who smoke than for those who do not smoke.
 About 85 out of 100 lung cancer deaths are linked to smoking cigarettes.
-The risk is also high for all types of tobacco products.
+The risk is also high for other types of tobacco products.

-Researchers at Memorial Sloan Kettering Cancer Center made an online tool that can be used to look at lung cancer risk for current or former smokers.
+Researchers at Memorial Sloan Kettering Cancer Center made an online tool that can be used to look at your lung cancer risk as a current or former smoker.
 It is used for people between 50 and 80 years old who have smoked for at least 20 years, or if they have quit within the past 15 years.
-This tool only looks at lung cancer risk and not the risk of the other types of cancer or other health conditions that smoking and tobacco cause.
+This tool only looks at lung cancer risk, and not the risk of other types of cancer or other health conditions that smoking and tobacco can cause.

-You can talk with your healthcare team about your risk.
-The risk is based on the amount smoked, over what time span, and can include other parts of your health history that can increase your risk (asbestos exposure, COPD).
+Talk with your provider about your risk.
+Your risk is based on the amount smoked, over what time span, and can include other parts of your health history that can increase your risk (asbestos exposure, COPD).

 Risk of Other Types of Cancer